amirmohammadkalateh/convolutional-layers/README.md

 * **Pre-trained weights (if applicable):** Indicate if pre-trained weights are used and where they come from.
 * **Training details (optional but helpful):** Briefly mention the dataset used for training and any important training parameters.

-**In essence, your README should provide enough context for someone to understand the project's core functionality and how to use it.
-While mentioning convolutional layers is important for projects that utilize them, the level of detail should be appropriate for the target audience of your README.**